ovmurad/superman/README.md

 1. Install poetry.
 Instructions [here](https://python-poetry.org/docs/#installation).
 2. Clone this repo with your preferred method.
-3. Using the command line, navigate to the repo and run `poetry install`
+3. Using the command line, navigate to the repo and run `poetry install`.

+## Docs

-Note: docs are located at https://ovmurad.github.io/superman/
+Docs are located at https://ovmurad.github.io/superman/.

 ## Overall